ksu-hmi/News-Bot/projectroadmap.md

- Identify bugs causing the code to crash and resolve them.
+ 6. Identify bugs causing the code to crash and resolve them.
- Discuss what the final code should do and how.
+ 7. Discuss what the final code should do and how.
- Determine which lines of code are not needed in final model and remove them.
+ 8. Determine which lines of code are not needed in final model and remove them.
- Watch tutorials on how to use Pandas in Python.
+ 9. Watch tutorials on how to use Pandas in Python.
- Discuss what functions can be added to the existing code.
+ 10. Discuss what functions can be added to the existing code.
- Run the final code in Visual Studio Code to ensure its error free.
+ 11.Run the final code in Visual Studio Code to ensure its error free.
- Create video and presentation of final code.
+ 12. Create video and presentation of final code.